 How can Advanced help with cloud-based accounting software?

 At Advanced we provide an accounting solution called Advanced Financials.
 Not only does it provide the benefits associated with cloud computing, but it was also made specifically with finance teams in mind.
 It can assist with complex calculations, whilst simultaneously being simple to use.

 Advanced Financials is a scalable solution, so it can ramp up its processes in tandem with your ambitions of growth.
 This trait ensures it is far less vulnerable to becoming obsolete, and makes it a viable option for the long-term (which removes the inconvenience of having to switch regularly).

 This accounting software has functionality for accounts payable, accounts receivable, sales invoicing, credit management, bank reconciliation, purchase management and more.
 With such a range of capabilities in one system, it removes the need to reconcile and integrate multiple platforms (whilst also decreasing duplicate data and providing one source of financial truth for all employees).
 The interconnectedness between these separate functions makes automation a real possibility too.

 The accounting software also has over 1,000 customisable reports, so you can seamlessly compile financial data in a way that suits your needs.
 With a clear view of key financial metrics (thanks to up-to-the-minute dashboards), it’s easy for the CFO to convey the company’s health in board meetings.
 Your finance team are empowered with valuable insights, using reports fuelled by accurate data to drive top-level strategic decisions.

-If you think it’s time to upgrade your financial solution, and you’re looking to equip your finance team with the power of the cloud, be sure to take a closer look at our Cloud Financials Accounting Software.
+If you think it’s time to upgrade your financial solution, and you’re looking to equip your finance team with the power of the cloud, be sure to take a closer look at our Advanced Financials Accounting Software.
 The system is tailored for medium to large-sized businesses.